 Today I’ve been looking at Coshocton County, Ohio.
 (There are some lovely photos of the county on this website - click on the link!)
 It is an important county for our family as our people were some of the first to settle there.
 I have to correct that.
 Coshocton was the ‘capital’ for the Delaware tribe, they were there first . . . so I have to say some of the first white settlers were our Draper and Meredith families.

 I had difficulty finding history notes on this county.
 There was plenty of genealogical information but basically the history blurbs were all the same.
 The Coshocton County should get the prize for the most unusual name.
 It is a phonetic spelling of a Delaware word meaning ‘black bear crossing’ or ‘where the rivers join.’
 The rivers Walhonding and Tuscarawas join in the county to form the Muskingum River, a primary Ohio watercourse.

 |Little Muskingum River|

 If you travel to Coshocton today you will find a tourist attraction – a pioneer village called Roscoe.
-They are having an ‘apple butter stirrin’ coming up.
+They an annual ‘apple butter stirrin’ that sounds yummy.
 There’s a quilt exhibit and other country activities in the area.
 The one thing I don’t want to miss is a ride on the refurbished horse-drawn canal boat on part of what was once the Ohio and Erie Canal.
 Hmm.
 I wonder if I’ll have to bring mosquito repellant.
 There is a winery in Coshocton County but I’m heading right for the apple butter!
 Golly, who would have guessed there was so much to do in Ohio!

 My 5th great grandfather, Isaac Draper, was the first to register property ownership in Tiverton Township.
 I’d like to see where that farm was – and oh, wouldn’t it be grand to find a written account of his pioneer experience.
 Our Meredith family settled in New Castle Township.
 These are my mother’s people.